Construction & Property CIS

 File a CIS return showing zero payments.
 The deadline is the same as for any other return:

+In practice, HMRC operates this through inactivity requests.
 If you expect no subcontractor payments for an extended period, you can ask HMRC to set your CIS account to inactive.
+An inactivity request counts as advance notification.
 During an inactivity period:

 • You do not need to submit monthly returns (nil or otherwise)